anwangari/anwangari/ETL using Shell Scripts/README.md

 Next, the script transforms the extracted data into CSV format by replacing the ':' delimiter with a ',' delimiter using the 'tr' command.
 The transformed data is then saved to a CSV file named "transformed-data.csv".

 Finally, the script loads the transformed data from the CSV file into a table called 'users' in the PostgreSQL database.
 This is done using the 'psql' command and the COPY command to copy the data from the CSV file into the table.

+There's an article about the same on my medium page, [here](https://medium.com/@anwangari/a-begginers-guide-to-etl-using-shell-scripts-bb488029463d).